-

 Circumcision

-During your hospital stay you will be given a referral to Cook Children's Medical Center for your baby's circumcision, if desired.
+During your hospital stay, you will receive a referral to Cook Children's Medical Center for your baby's circumcision, if desired.

 Where Baby Will Stay

-Texas Health Denton works to minimize separation of moms and babies.
-We encourage moms to keep their babies in their hospital rooms (including nighttime), a practice called rooming-in.
-Even your baby's evaluations and examinations may take place in your room.
-Moms also have an opportunity to learn their baby's cues with personnel nearby to answer questions and provide education.
-With support and guidance from experienced nurses, parents gain the skills needed to confidently care for their babies, in the comfort of their hospital rooms.
+At Texas Health Denton, we prioritize minimizing the separation of mothers and babies.
+We encourage moms to keep their babies in their hospital rooms, even at night, through a practice known as rooming-in.
+Many of your baby's evaluations and examinations can occur right in your room.
+This setup allows mothers to learn their baby's cues while having staff available to answer questions and provide education.
+With the support and guidance of experienced nurses, parents gain the skills needed to confidently care for their babies in the comfort of their hospital rooms.

 Birth Certificate and Social Security

-During your hospital stay, a coordinator will contact you to complete the necessary paperwork to record your baby’s birth.
-You will be given documentation that can be sent to your insurance company.
+While you’re in the hospital, a coordinator will reach out to assist you with the paperwork needed to register your baby’s birth.
+You will receive documentation to submit to your insurance company.

 -